Celnet-hub/AWS-Infra-with-Terraform/README.md

 1 Clone the Repository
 ```
 git clone https://github.com/Celnet-hub/terraform-aws-infrastructure.git

 ```

-2 Initialize Terraform
+2 Initialize Terraform: Note: I used the AWS provider in Terraform.
+[Read More...](https://registry.terraform.io/providers/hashicorp/aws/latest)
 ```
 terraform init
 ```
 3 Set Up [AWS CLI](https://aws.amazon.com/cli/)
+###### Note:
-    - The AWS credentials used will be referanced in the terraform configuration
+*The AWS credentials used will be referanced in the terraform configuration file*

 4 Plan and apply the Terraform code
 ```